 We can provide a verification audits and consultancy to ensure compliance for those companies working to either or both the Industrial Rope Access Trade Association (IRATA) code of practice and ISO 22846 standards, or wishing to obtain IRATA accreditation.

-The BS ISO 22846 standard is now official and comprises two parts under the general title; Personal equipment for protection against falls – Rope access systems:
+The BS ISO 22846 standard comprises of two parts under the general title; Personal equipment for protection against falls – Rope access systems:

 - Part 1: Fundamental principles for a system of work

 ISO 22846-1 was published in 2003 and was adopted as a British Standard in July 2012.

 The standard provides the fundamental principles for the use of rope access methods for work at height.
 It is applicable to the use of rope-access methods on buildings, other structures (e.g. on or offshore) or natural features (e.g. cliff faces), during which ropes are suspended from or connected to a structure or natural feature; and is applicable to situations where ropes are used as the primary means of access, egress or support and as the primary means of protection against a fall.

 - Part 2: Code of practice